aidanbrown87/one_day_away/src/pages/india-chand-baori/index.md

 ![Chand Baori](./images/P1060760.jpg)

 We only needed an hour or so there, but what a detour!
 We'd never seen anything like it - a subterranean marvel and a photographer's dream.
-If you get the chance to visit, don't hesistate.
+If you get the chance to visit, don't hesitate.

 ###The useful bits:###